 While the Radio Flyer Glide & Go is a solid and adorable little balance bike, there are several other budget balance bikes that are stiff competition.
 Based on overall quality of construction, our budget bike of choice for most toddlers is the Swagtron K3 (minimum seat height 12.25″).

-However, because the Radio Flyer is a larger budget balance bike (minimum seat height 14.2″), it’s our top budget recommendation for slightly older and larger kids in pre-school and Pre-K.
+However, because the Radio Flyer Classic is a larger budget balance bike (minimum seat height 14.2″), it’s one of our top budget recommendation for slightly older and larger kids in pre-school and Pre-K.

 Budget balance bikes certainly fill a need in the marketplace, but what do you get when you pay over $100 for a balance bike?
 Higher-quality components, a hand brake, a more sophisticated design, and increased durability.
 It’s important to note that the Radio Flyer balance bike is only rated up to 50 lbs., which is standard for toys, while higher-end balance bikes are rated to bike standards at over 100 lbs.

-Commonly found on sale for under $60, the Radio Flyer balance bike (with air tires) is our top budget balance bike recommendation for 3 and 4-year-olds.
+Commonly found on sale for under $60, the Radio Flyer Classic balance bike is a great budget balance bike choice for 3 and 4-year-olds.
 While it won’t last for generations, it’s well-designed and easy to ride.